-Loading 1 or 2 large sized logs weighing 1-2kg DRY will produce a good output with reasonable burn time.
-Small logs will burn up quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output and less emissions over a given time.
-These appliances are approved for intermittent operation on wood (0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air control right down (see below).
+Loading 2 medium to large sized logs weighing 1-2kg DRY crossed at the rear with approx. 25mm air gap behind as shown in the image will produce a good output with reasonable burn time with very clean emissions.
+Small logs will burn up quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output over a given time.
+These appliances are approved for intermittent operation on wood (typically 0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air control right down (see below).
 The fire will then need reviving by first opening the air controls and then using small pieces of wood and plenty of air to get flames issuing from the wood again.
 Never load fuel above the rear firebox tertiary air profiling or allow it to spill onto the glass.

-7.11 Shutting Down
+6.11.
+Shutting Down

 The stove will normally shut down by itself as the fuel is consumed so there is no need to close the air control towards the end of the burn.
 In order to shut down the stove for other reasons, close the single air control to the central position.
 If the control is left in this position, the fire will eventually go out but it will also cause the glass to blacken.
 If you want to revive the fire it is recommended that the air control is opened fully initially.

 Warning! - The stove will remain very hot for a considerable time after the fire has died down or been extinguished.

-7.12 Shut down for prolonged periods
+6.12.
+Shut down for prolonged periods